 The Trane AC unit is one example of energy saving air conditioners that far exceed US government requirements for energy efficiency.

-While all manufacturers selling air conditioners in the US must meet the government minimum standards, and many strive to meet the higher ENERGY STAR standards with their high-end models, the XL19i Trane AC unit has an SEER rating of up to 19.5, or nearly half again as efficient as the ENERGY STAR standard requires.
+While all manufacturers selling air conditioners in the US must meet the government minimum standards, and many strive to meet the higher ENERGY STAR standards with their high-end models, the XV20i TruComfort Trane AC unit has an SEER rating of up to 21.5, or more than 50% better than the minimum standard.

-For this reason, many people begin their search for an ultra-efficient air conditioner by looking at the XL19i Trane AC unit.
-Recently Trane came out with the XL20i, an even more efficient model with an SEER rating of up to 20.0.
-It has two compressors, one for milder days and one for the really hot, sticky days.
+For this reason, many people begin their search for an ultra-efficient air conditioner by looking at the XL20i Trane AC unit.

 Trane logo

 Trane is not the only manufacturer with high SEER ratings; in fact, some other manufacturers rate even higher.
-See the Canadian Office of Energy Efficiency ratings for central air conditioners, where a search of their database reveals that the following brands have central air systems with a 19.5 or greater SEER rating:
+See the ENERGY STAR page for Ducted air conditioners, where a search of their database reveals that the following brands have central air systems with a 19 or greater SEER rating:

 Trane rebates and tax credits